Bienvenue - Saluto - Bienvenidos

 M.S.
 Educational Leadership and Curriculum, Wright State University

 M.A.
-Spanish Language and Culture, University de Salamanca; Fullbright Fellowship at University Mayor Sede Temuco
+Spanish Language and Culture, University de Salamanca; Fulbright Fellowship at University Mayor Sede Temuco